-Archaeologists, trying to answer more precisely, the question of who was a priest in ancient Egypt was amazed!
-The fact is that not so long ago, the same stones were found, for which the most complex calculations and surgeries for transplantation of various organs were described.
-Scientists are still baffled about this astonishing mystery for the priests.
+Archaeologists, trying to answer more precisely, the question of who was a priest in ancient Egypt were amazed!
+The fact is that not so long ago, the same stones were found, for which the most complex calculations and surgeries for the transplantation of various organs were described.
+Scientists are still baffled about this astonishing mystery for priests.
 It is unclear how they could know this if modern medicine was only enriched with such information in the twentieth century!

 The magic of the priests of ancient Egypt

 This was their most powerful weapon.
 They used magic in various areas of life.
-For example, for the healing of an Egyptian patient, the priest introduced him to the coma, and consciousness symbolized the necessary result, that is, for a complete and rapid recovery.
+For example, for the healing of an Egyptian patient, the priest introduced him to the coma, and consciousness symbolized the necessary result, that is, a complete and rapid recovery.
 Some scholars believe that the Egyptian priesthood is the ancestor of modern

 Read top Egypt tours FAQs